npham014/rshell/README.md

 ###Bugs with Precedence:
 -Parenthesis were not properly determining the success between connectors and caused instability involving certain chains of commands.
 They have been ommitted from this stable version.

+###Bugs with cd:
+-cd - currently causing segmentation faults in some cases.
+-cd after cd fails in some cases
+-cd home after cd fails in some cases